Experts say these simple lifestyle adjustments can go a long way to keep your levels in check—and ward off a silent killer.

 That’s where another mineral comes into play: potassium.
 Your body needs balanced levels of potassium and sodium for your kidneys to effectively remove excess fluid from your body.
 “If the ratio of sodium to potassium is too high, fluid will be retained,” Myers says.

 In most cases, eating the recommended servings of fruits and vegetables will help you meet your potassium goals without any problem.
-That means five servings of vegetables and four servings of fruit per day, according to the American Heart Association.
+That means five servings of vegetables and four servings of fruit per day, according to the AHA.

 As for sodium, most people should get no more than 2,300 milligrams per day, Dr. Mehta says, though the number may be even lower depending on your health.
 As always, it’s best to check with your doctor to make sure you’re on track.
 One easy way anyone can cut back on salt: Cook with herbs and spices instead.